diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 ### FETAESP - Federation of Agricultural Workers of the State of São Paulo

 - Position: Network Administrator
-- Location: Agudos - SP
+- Agudos, SP - Brazil 🇧🇷
 - Duration: 04/2010 to 03/2011
 - Follow-up: Union Body.
 - Technologies: